 Building upon the same proprietary nucleic acid isolation chemistry found in the original Synergy™ Plant DNA Extraction Kit, the 96 Well Synergy™ Plant DNA Extraction Kit includes materials to process two 96 Deep Well Plates (192 preps).
 This kit utilizes PVDF and Glass Fiber Filter Plates to isolate and purify DNA of the highest quality for downstream applications.

 Unlike competing kits that do not incorporate sample preparation into their DNA extraction protocols, the 96 Well Synergy™ Plant DNA Extraction Kit includes pre-filled deep well plates necessary for a bead beating homogenization step, allowing for high throughput sample processing with minimal variation in upstream sample preparation.
 Individual eight tube strips can be removed from the plate to accommodate full or partial plate homogenization.
 As many as 192 samples can be processed in as little as two hours.

-The 96 Well Synergy™ Plant DNA Extraction Kit includes: two pre-filled 96 Well Homogenization Plates (each containing grinding resin and stainless steel grinding balls), two Well Support Mats, Plant Homogenization Buffer (100 ml), RNase A Solution (1200 μl), two PVDF Filter Plates, two Glass Fiber Filter Plates, four Collection Plates, two Elution Plates, two Plate Lids, and instructions.
+The 96 Well Synergy™ Plant DNA Extraction Kit includes: two pre-filled 96 Well Homogenization Plates (each containing grinding resin and stainless steel grinding balls), two Well Support Mats, Plant Homogenization Buffer (100 ml), RNase A Solution (1800 μl), two PVDF Filter Plates, two Glass Fiber Filter Plates, four Collection Plates w/lids, two Elution Plates w/lids, and instructions.